Covid 19 coronavirus: Kiwi unable to see dying dad until it was too late

 It was then confirmed he had stage four lung cancer.

-The family doctor penned a letter confirming he was "gravely ill" which satisfied the Australian Border Force to allow Ottenhof to urgently fly to Auckland via Melbourne to visit him.
+The family doctor penned a letter confirming he was "gravely ill", which satisfied the Australian Border Force to allow Ottenhof to urgently fly to Auckland via Melbourne to visit him.

 But since arriving at Auckland Airport with her partner on May 4, she was confined to the nearby Novotel hotel unable to see her dad who was often too exhausted to speak on the phone.